 Message from Dr. R. A. Badwe, Director, TMC, on KEVAT

 The increasing burden of the disease coupled with diversity of patient population and multi-disciplinary and complex nature of cancer-care necessitates creation of a dynamic network for efficient patient navigation for addressing diverse patient needs.
 With the ever-increasing number of patients visiting the Hospital each year, it is impossible to do justice to every interaction a doctor has with a patient.
 There is a need felt for trained professionals to help patients manage their medical experience, coordinate their care with clinical team and assist them with navigation in complex, multi-step medical system.

 Patient Navigation is a rapidly growing and evolving healthcare profession.
 The concept evolved from Dr. Harold Freeman’s groundbreaking patient navigation study in 1995 and has steadily grown over the past couple of decades.
 While the need for patient navigation has never been greater, the role of the patient navigator and scope of practice has been ill-defined until now.
 Patient navigation programs have proliferated quickly with no clear standards.

-This Patient Navigation Program - KEVAT is one of the first in India to focus on an emerging patient navigation model that can be applied across all cancer care institutions.
+This Patient Navigation Program - KEVAT is the first in India to focus on an emerging patient navigation model that can be applied across all cancer care institutions.
 The program shall empower the navigators to:

 Patient Navigation is a novel concept in Oncology and in Healthcare.
 There are many research papers and publications that recognize the need and merit of the role of patient navigators co-existing in a system functioning with social workers and psychologists.
 While a social worker may be expected to learn about the medical aspects while on job, TMC through this course plans on integrating this learning in the course.
 Hands-on learning will form an essential part of skill development.